Bridgeconn/usfm-grammar/docs/architecture.md

 ### usfm-grammar/javascript-usfm-parser

-Just like the python-usfm-parser, this is a parser implemented to use the grammar to obtain syntax tree(AST) for a USFM file and then convert the AST to other formats via APIs(methods or CLI).
+Just like the py-usfm-parser, this is a parser implemented to use the grammar to obtain syntax tree(AST) for a USFM file and then convert the AST to other formats via APIs(methods or CLI).
 This module has the javascript implementation of the parser and is published on npm (as usfm-grammar-3.x.x).